FRDiscordia/constitution/README.md

 ## Article VI.

+### Section 1

 This Constitution, and the Laws of the Federal Republic of Discordia which shall be made in Pursuance thereof; and all Treaties made, or which shall be made, under the Authority of the FRD, shall be the supreme Law of the Land; and the Judges in every State shall be bound thereby, any Thing in the Constitution or Laws of any State to the Contrary notwithstanding.

 The Senators and Representatives before mentioned, and the Members of the several State Legislatures, and all executive and judicial Officers, both of the Federal Republic of Discordia and of the several States, shall be bound by Oath or Affirmation, to support this Constitution; but no religious Test shall ever be required as a Qualification to any Office or public Trust under the FRD.

+### Section 2

+Any person present in the Federal Republic of Discordia at the time of ratification of this Constitution shall be citizens, and shall be eligible for all offices established herein, regardless of the citizenship time requirement.

+If no citizens are eligible for office, then any citizens who are barred from office by term limit shall be given one additional term of eligibility.

 ## Article VII.

 This Constitution will come into effect once three fourths of the states present at the signing of the constitution ratify this constitution.
 Immediately following this, elections will be held for the offices of Representative and Senator.
 After 2 days, the election for President of the FRD will be held.

+## Article VIII.

+New States may from time-to-time apply to join the Union.
+In order for a new State to be established, there must be 5 persons who sign a petition of Statehood.
+Once a petition is signed, a convention must be held by its citizens to draft a State Constitution.
+Once this constitution has been ratified by the people therein, it may be submitted to Congress for approval.
+With two thirds concurrence in both Houses, the State shall be admitted into the Union, with all the powers vested into the other several States.